ServiceNow/Fast-LLM/docs/quick-start.md

 === "Slurm"

-    You selected Docker-enabled [Slurm](https://slurm.schedmd.com/) for this tutorial.
-The Slurm setup requires a Slurm cluster with at least one node and one GPU of Volta architecture or newer.
-Slurm will use the `ghcr.io/servicenow/fast-llm:latest` Docker image to train our model.
-It will need a shared file system for input data and output results.
-We will assume that your home directory is shared across all nodes.
+    You've chosen Docker-enabled [Slurm](https://slurm.schedmd.com/) for this tutorial.
+Slurm will pull the `ghcr.io/servicenow/fast-llm:latest` Docker image to train the model.
+Just make sure there's a shared file system for both input data and output results.
+We'll assume your home directory is accessible across all nodes.

     Let's create a folder to store our input data and output results in the shared home directory: